condeadriankeith/RenThing/VERCEL_DEPLOYMENT_GUIDE.md

 1. Go to https://neon.tech and create an account
 2. Create a new project
 3. Copy the connection string (it will look like `postgresql://username:password@host.region.neon.tech/database_name`)
 4. Add this as your `database_url` environment variable in Vercel

-### Supabase Database Setup
-1. Go to https://supabase.com and create a project
-2. Navigate to "Project Settings" → "Database"
-3. Copy the connection string under "Connection Info"
-4. Add this as your `database_url` environment variable in Vercel

 ## Post-Deployment Steps